tisha-varma/Automated-Attendance-System-OpenCV/README.md

 An AI-powered facial recognition-based attendance system that automates student identification and absence notifications using machine learning and computer vision.

 📸 **Features**
-🧑‍🎓 Student Registration via Webcam
-Users can register by entering their name, roll number, and email.
+- 🧑‍🎓 Student Registration via Webcam: Users can register by entering their name, roll number, and email.
 The system captures face images and stores them for training.

-📷 Real-Time Face Recognition
-During attendance, faces are recognized live using a trained model.
+- 📷 Real-Time Face Recognition: During attendance, faces are recognized live using a trained model.
 Attendance is marked automatically.

-📧 Automatic Email Notification
-Absent students are identified and notified via email (configurable).
+- 📧 Automatic Email Notification: Absent students are identified and notified via email (configurable).

-🖥️ User-Friendly GUI (Tkinter)
-All operations—registration and attendance—can be handled through an intuitive graphical interface.
+- 🖥️ User-Friendly GUI (Tkinter): All operations—registration and attendance—can be handled through an intuitive graphical interface.

 🛠️ **Tech Stack**
 -  Python